...

 Most of my work includes some explicit computations, algorithms or formulas.
 Here, you'll find links to the code supporting the publications (written by my coauthors or me).

-• The SageMath package about superelliptic curves (with my PhD advisor Stefan Wewers) can be used to compute the lattice of integral differentials of a superelliptic curve.
+• Superelliptic curves (with my PhD advisor Stefan Wewers).
+This SageMath package can be used to compute the lattice of integral differentials of a superelliptic curve.
 Checkout my thesis for more details.

-• The Repository about (3,3)-isogenies was developed in a joint work with Thomas Decru.
-It contains symbolic proofs for the splitting and gluing formulas that we found, and an implementation of our algorithm for computing (3,3)-isogeny chains.
+• (3,3)-isogenies (with Thomas Decru).
+The repository contains symbolic proofs for the splitting and gluing formulas that we found, and an implementation of our algorithm for computing (3,3)-isogeny chains.
 You can use it to break the SIKE challenges!

-• The Repository about Richelot isogenies It contains different algorithms for computing chains of (2,2)-isogenies.
+• Richelot isogenies The repository contains different algorithms for computing chains of (2,2)-isogenies.
 This includes the algorithms developed in Efficient computation of (2n,2n)-isogenies, and some newer versions, working on the Kummer surface.
 You can also use this to break the SIKE challenges.

-• The SageMath Package for computing modular polynomials This contains the implementation of a new algorithm for computing modular polynomials of elliptic curves.
+• Modular polynomials (with Damien Robert).
+This SageMath Package contains the implementation of a new algorithm for computing modular polynomials of elliptic curves.
 The algorithm is based on the theory of deformations and also uses the (2,2)-isogeny chains from above.
-It was developed in joint work with Damien Robert.

 Teaching